sammancoaching/website/_learning_hours/testable_design/beck_simple_design.md

 Beck's rules of simple design
 =============================

 In this learning hour we learn about Kent Beck's rules of simple design.
+There is no 'concrete' part of this learning hour, you don't get to practice using these rules.
+You should probably follow up this learning hour with a second one where you do so.

 ## Session Outline